CivilWarTraveler.com Free Info

 This brick house, located on the Columbia Pike and about the center of the Union line, became the focal point of Confederate attacks.
 The bullet-scarred house and outbuildings are a natural place to start a tour of the Franklin battlefield.
 Highlights are a film, house and grounds guided tour, and a museum dedicated to the battle.
 Focus here is almost entirely Civil War.

 Open Monday–Saturday 9 am–5 pm; Sunday 1–5 pm.
-Closed Sundays in January and closes one hour earlier during Daylight Savings Time. $8 adults.
+Closed Sundays in January and closes one hour earlier during Daylight Savings Time. $15/adult.

 Carnton Plantation